How to Write a Conclusion for an Essay

 How Do I End an Essay Then?

 You won’t get a good evaluation by summarizing your essay body paragraphs at a high school or university level.
 Although it’s sometimes seen as a summary of your main points, it’s much more than that.
 Do you know what the serial position effect is?
 Essentially, it implies that we remember the first and the last items from a list better than those in the middle.
 The theory of primacy and recency provides a similar statement: our brain pays the second closest attention to the last thing it perceives.
 So, your final paragraph will stick in your reader’s memory, along with the first one.
-It’s the best place to bring out the importance of your topic and the strength of your arguments.
+It’s the best place to bring out the importance of your topic, the strength of your arguments, and the broader implications of your discussion.

 To write a conclusion and end an essay, you should: